How a financial plan can provide a roadmap to your future success

 2. Investment plan

 After you have decided the strategy that you will take, write a personal investment policy statement that can help guide you when you choose your investments.
-After you have done this, you can then pick your investments while making certain to diversify as you build a portfolio.
+After this, you can then pick your investments while making certain to diversify as you build a portfolio.

 3. Income tax plan